ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/bootstrap.md

 #### Bring in CMSIS-Core files

-You need CMSIS-CORE files for startup and peripheral memory addresses, and you need linker scripts for Arm, IAR and GCC toolchains.
-These files are usually in the `mbed-os\targets\TARGET_VENDOR\TARGET_MCU_FAMILY\TARGET_MCUNAME\device` directory.
+To work with Mbed OS you'll need to implement CMSIS-Core support for your device as described in [CMSIS-Core documentation](http://www.keil.com/pack/doc/CMSIS/Core/html/index.html).
+CMSIS-Core file are usually located in the `mbed-os\targets\TARGET_<VENDOR>\TARGET_MCU_<FAMILY>\TARGET_<MCUNAME>\device` directory.

+##### Startup files

+Startup file contains interrupt vectors and low level core and platform initialization routines.
+You'll need to provide a version of this file for each of Mbed OS supported toolchains.

+For more information about startup files please check [CMSIS documentation](http://www.keil.com/pack/doc/CMSIS/Core/html/startup_s_pg.html).

-#### Modify Linker scripts
+##### Linker scripts

-After adding the core files, the next step is to add linker scripts for `mbed-os`.
-To do this, you can either use the linker scripts below and change the defines for your target or you can  modify an existing linker script to be compatible with `mbed-os`.
+After adding the core files, the next step is to add linker scripts for Mbed OS.
+To do this, you can either use the linker scripts below and change the defines for your target or you can  modify an existing linker script to be compatible with Mbed OS.
+You'll need to provide a version of the linker script for each of Mbed OS supported toolchains.

 If you are updating your own linker script you must: